RiceComp413-Fall2022/CacheCow/README.md

 # Performance Testing

 There are multiple performance tests.
 Here, we will run long-tailed.py which uses a heavy-tailed lognormal distribution to simulate cache-aside performance.
 The test is best performed against a cache which can hold a maximum of 100 keys.
-The distribution parameters are generated query 995 keys, 408 of which are unique.
+The distribution parameters generate 995 keys, 408 of which are unique.
 This ensures that the cache handles eviction appropriately.

 1. Move into the performance-testing directory